sollecitom/software-product-development-blog/content/posts/2023/2023-11-03-burnout-controversial-take.md

 # The hearth of the problem

 Companies are worried because of the loss in productivity and the voluntary attrition.
+So they offer coaching, counselling, mental health days off, more holidays, more breaks, less weekly hours, more flexibility, helplines, and awareness programs.

+But what do all these support approaches have in common?
+They are all directed at helping employees cope with the stress.
+It's always "when you feel like this, this thing could help".

-They fundamentally believe that job burnout has to do with the employees, and how they poorly manage the stress they think is intrinsic to the work.
+Companies fundamentally believe that job burnout has to do with the employees, and how they poorly manage the stress they see as intrinsic to the work.
+So it's all about what the company should do about the employees.

-So all the remedies so far have been directed at helping employees cope with the stress.
-Coaching, counselling, mental health days off, more holidays, more breaks, less weekly hours, more flexibility, TODO
+Never about what the company should do to tackle this continuous stress at the source.
+Not about changing how the work works, so that stress isn't an intrinsic condition, and so that it doesn't eventually cause burnout in every employee.

+# The more probable causes of job burnout

 TODO

-- companies think it's about employees, and are worried because of productivity
 - types of burnout: frenetic, under-challenged, worn-out
-- it's all about "when you feel", never "why you feel"
 - add that the actual impact of burnout is a lot worse, as banks think of productivity as people doing what they're told quickly and efficiently, as opposed to people bringing their whole self into work, telling the company what to do, and shaping both the work and how the work works